 We need to have the same attitude Jesus had.
 What attitude did He have in His incarnation and death?
 He had a giving, selfless attitude.
 His thought pattern was unswervingly to pay for the sins of the world.
 It was sacrificial.

 Jesus was willing to spend and be spent for us.
-He qualifies as the greatest example of lowliness of mind.
-He followed the path of utter selflessness.
+He qualifies as the most excellent example of lowliness of mind.
+Our Lord followed the path of utter selflessness.
 He gave himself to the greatest of degradations—a criminal’s death.

 We are to have the same attitude that Jesus had when He went to the cross for us—a sacrificial attitude.

 If Jesus regarded no sacrifice as too great, no humiliation as too painful, should we not have this sacrificial attitude toward fellow Christians?